zmuen/systems-and-learning-notebook/intro.md

 ## About this notes repo and me
 Hello, and welcome!
-I’m Muen — a data scientist and a master’s student at Georgia Tech, specializing in Computational Perception and Robotics.
+I’m Muen — a data scientist and a master’s student at Georgia Tech, specializing in Machine Learning.

 My path into computing didn’t begin in computer science, but in Architecture and Urban Planning.
 I used to design physical spaces — static structures meant to be inhabited.